 Because of the nature of the VPTF work, or more specifically a lack thereof, Interwalla adapted the process and conducted a more expansive standardized interview in which we had users walk us through specific recent experiences to make up for our inability to directly observe the work process.
 Our aim was to gather rich detail about work practices as well as the social, technical, and physical environments, and user tools.
 Contextual inquiry is based on a set of principles that make it adaptable for a range of different situations.
 This technique is generally used at the beginning of the design process and is a reliable method for gathering the kind of information we sought.

-The four principles of contextual inquiry are:
+According to Herzon et. al., the four principles of contextual inquiry are:

 - Focus — Plan for the inquiry, based on a clear understanding of overall purpose.

 - Context — Go to the user’s environment and observe them do their work.